paulvollmer/wngITD/README.markdown

 Description:
 wngITD (ImageTriangulateDrawer) is an Application to create a Triangulate Mesh.
 You can Import an Image and set Points for Triangulation.
-If you Export, the Application create a PDF File of the created Image.
+If you Export, the Application write a PDF File of the created Image.
-Also it was created a txt File, contained all triangulate coordinates and
+Also it write a txt File, contained all triangulate coordinates and
-color hex. this will be used as import in future version.
+color hex.

 The Navigation GUI on the Left Hand Side you can use to Zoom In / Out and to Navigate arround the image.
 Also you can use the + / - Key and the Arrow Keys for the Navigation.